 Now that I’m aware of what’s in this seemingly benign product, I simply cannot in good conscience expose my child to it.
 So what’s a girl to do?
 Go straight DIY with it of course.

-Since I’ve found in the past that making my own non-toxic personal care and cleaning products is really much simpler than one would think (heck, I’ve already been making my own lip balm, orange vanilla whipped body butter, Stretch Mark Salve, and Febreze Spray, to name a few), why not figure out a way to concoct my own DIY detangling spray?
+Since I’ve found in the past that making my own non-toxic personal care and cleaning products is really much simpler than one would think (heck, I’ve already been making my own lip balm, whipped body butter, foot salve, and DIY shampoo, to name a few), why not figure out a way to concoct my own DIY detangling spray?
 Many recipes I found called for a bit of store-bought hair conditioner and water.
 That’s it!
 I’m sure that’s quite effective.

 However, my daughter has very fine hair, and I was concerned that the conditioner would leave her hair with a greasy look and feel.

 Not exactly the look I’m going for.
 Since I’ve used apple cider vinegar in my hair as a toner/conditioner before, I thought that would be a great place to start with this DIY detangling spray.

 Apple cider vinegar is not only a natural conditioner, but it also helps balance the pH of the hair, and remove product build-up.
 The next ingredient in this great DIY detangling spray is aloe vera gel.
 Aloe vera contains 20 different amino acids, which condition and help promote natural moisture in the hair.